22940dev/port-amelia/contents/projects/wgsn-brand-guide/index.md

 ![WGSN Brand Guide](wgsn-brand-guide-15.jpg "WGSN Brand Guide")
 ![WGSN Brand Guide](wgsn-brand-guide-16.jpg "WGSN Brand Guide")

-This project is as much about front-end dev as it is design.
+This project is as much about front-end development as it is design.
 A very important part of this is setting standards for the CSS we write as a team, and consolidating all the components that we've historically written over and over again.
+Through the entire preocess, I've been working closely with the front-end developers to ensure everything I'm making works well for them and their code bases.
+Similarly, I've made sure to closely involve our creative services teams to make sure our products are tied in nicely with any marketing collateral our users see.